Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Schwarzschild black hole mechanics

+Just as in the first case, we expect the last two Casimirs be non-vanishing at the quantum level, encoding thus deviation from the classical Schwarzschild geometry.

 The Schr\"{o}dinger observables presented in this section can be derived from the conformal isometries of the Eisnehart-Duval lift of the Schwarzschild action, as explained in the first section.
-Since a first example has been treated in detail in the previous section, we do not reproduce the computation of the CKVs here but we refer the reader to appendix~\ref{EDSchch} where the expressions of the CKVs are given explicitly.
+Since a first example has been treated in detail in the previous section, we do not reproduce the computation of the CKVs here but we refer the reader to appendix~\ref{app:C} where the expressions of the CKVs are given explicitly.
 An interesting outcome of this investigation is that the ED lift of the black hole is again a four dimensional conformally flat manifold, such that its CKVs form again an $\so(4,2)$ Lie algebra.
-The Schr\"{o}dinger charges presented above correspond to the charges at most quadratic in the momenta.
+The Schr\"{o}dinger charges presented above correspond to the CKVs which commute with the covariantly constant null vector of the ED lift.

-At this stage, let us point that an additional symmetry have been found in earlier works \cite{Geiller:2020xze, Geiller:2021jmg} which, together with the SL$(2,\mathbb{R})$ charges, form an ISO$(2,1)$ symmetry group.
-This symmetry group turns out to be also a symmetry of the Schwarzschild-(A)dS mechanics \cite{Achour:2021dtj}.
+At this stage, let us point that an additional symmetry has been found in earlier works \cite{Geiller:2020xze} which, together with the SL$(2,\mathbb{R})$ charges, form an ISO$(2,1)$ symmetry group.
+This symmetry group turns out to also be a symmetry of the Schwarzschild-(A)dS mechanics \cite{Achour:2021dtj}.
 Interestingly, the translational charges which build up the Poincar\'e group are quadratic in the momenta $P_2$.
 For that reason, they cannot be derived by focusing only on the CKVs of the ED lift.
 Instead, one has to investigate the Killing tensors of the lift to identify its geometrical origin, as discussed in \cite{Cariglia:2014dwa}.
 A geometrical derivation of these charges and the extension to the Schwarzschild-(A)dS case will be presented elsewhere.